cschwarz007/docker-tvheadend/README.md

 systemctl enable tvheadend --now
 ```
 The systemd unit can be found in my [GitHub](https://github.com/Hetsh/docker-tvheadend) repository.
-By default, the systemd service assumes `/etc/tvheadend` for configuration and `/opt/recordings` for recordings.
+By default, the systemd service assumes `/tvheadend-data` for configuration.
 You need to adjust these to suit your setup.

 ## Fork Me!